sensiolabs/GotenbergBundle/docs/pdf/customization.md

     {
         return $gotenberg
             ->html()
-            ->userAgent(UserAgent::AndroidChrome) // You can also pass a string if the enum doesn't fit your need ->generate()
+            ->userAgent(UserAgent::AndroidChrome) // You can pass any string.
+This class is just a helper.
+            ->generate()
         ;
     }